-DUI Blood Tests
+DUI Blood Tests & DUI Arrests

-That is why the most common test used for DUI / DWI arrests is a DUI breath test, by more than a 10 to 1 margin.
-Some states REQUIRE that a DUI alcohol suspect be offered a breath test, and not a DUI blood test, if he or she is conscious.
+That is why the most common test used for DUI arrests is a DUI breath test, by more than a 10 to 1 margin.
+Some states (e.g., California and South Carolina) REQUIRE that a DUI alcohol suspect be offered a breath test, and not a DUI blood test, if he or she is conscious.
 Other states permit the officer in the field to choose which kind of test or tests are to be administered, whether the person is conscious or not.

 Like most matters relating to DUI / DWI arrests, issues relating to DUI blood tests are controlled by state laws.
 Each state typically has guidelines stating by whom and how these tests are to be taken, transported, preserved, secured, analyzed, etc. REGULATIONS and statutes (laws) governing collecting and testing biological specimens (substances taken from a person’s body) will determine the proper methods in your state.

-Good DUI / DWI trial lawyers know that fighting DUI blood tests can be easier than fighting DUI breath tests in many cases.
+Good DUI and DWI trial lawyers know that fighting DUI blood tests can be easier than fighting DUI breath tests in many cases.
 Blood samples are often difficult to track (i.e., prove the chain of custody), and a missing link in the chain may result in acquittal, due to no admissible blood test evidence in the case.

 The preferred method of blood analysis is a process called gas chromatography or GC.
 This testing method utilizes a measuring technique of comparison of a known standard to the subject’s sample.
 These standards are typically certified pre-mix solutions, which have been tested and re-tested for being accurate and reliable markers for the GC device.

 If these immunoassay tests come back NEGATIVE, the lab will usually report that the sample did not have any type of drugs in it.
 If any class of drugs shows POSITIVE, the GC-MS will be set up to look for common drugs in that class (e.g., sedatives) in the blood sample.

 Time is money in a hospital.
 Plus, emergency situations call for quicker testing methods than the laborious process of setting up a proper GC or GC-MS test.
 One major difference in most hospital tests is that these are often done on blood serum, not the whole blood.

 Any testing institution that is less reliable than your state’s crime lab is subject to legal challenge on even more grounds than those surrounding a state crime lab challenge.
 A good DUI / DWI trial attorney will be well versed on these legal and scientific challenges, if such second rate, less reliable methods have been used.

 Remember, a state crime lab is operated by people.
 Sometimes, people make errors.
 People also change jobs and move away.
 Sometimes, errors in the operation of the GC or GC-MS instruments, loss of the chain of custody documents or witnesses, or simply being unable to convince a jury of the reliability of the test results can result in an acquittal.